The Judge

 August 16, 2008

-North of Radium, a 24-kilometre road ends at the trailhead for Diana Lake, and overlooking the lake sits The Judge.
+North of Radium, a 24-kilometre forest service road ends at the trailhead for Diana Lake, and presiding over the lake sits The Judge.
 Although the lake appears to be a popular destination, few people seem to scramble up the mountain.

 The trail gradually gains elevation as it winds through the forest.
 It crosses a few avalanche slopes and meadows where we saw fresh signs of bear activity.
-We learned later that there were five bears in the area although we saw none on the trail.
+We learned later, five bears were in the area, although we saw none.

-After reaching the lake we inadvertently took a trail that leads to a cabin.
+After hiking 6.2 km, we reached Diana Lake.
+However, we inadvertently took a trail that leads to a cabin.
 The owner immediately confronted us and asked us to leave the area.
-He directed us to the trail that runs along the lake shore.
+He directed us to the trail that runs along the lakeshore.

 The trailhead